SteeltoeOSS/Documentation/api/v4/management/health.md

 While these health contributors are included, they are disabled by default and must be enabled in the configuration (as shown in the example below).

 To change the health contributors that are included in either of the two built-in groups, use the same style of configuration described above.
-Note that this _replaces_ these groupings, so if you want to _add_ an `IHealthContributor`, you must include the original entry.
+Note that this _replaces_ the default groupings, so if you want to _add_ an `IHealthContributor`, you must include the original entry.

-These entries demonstrate enabling the probes and their groups, and specifies including disk space in both groups:
+The following example enables both contributors and their groups, and specifies to include disk space in both groups:

 ```json
 {